-Tamdhu distillery was founded in 1897 by a consortium of local merchants and whisky blenders.
-They sought out the services of local architect, Charles Doig, in order to design the distillery for them.
-Doig’s name has since become forever linked with scotch whisky and the distilleries that make it.
+Tamdhu Distillery was founded in 1897 by a consortium of merchants and whisky blenders.
+The group employed local architect, Charles Doig, to design the project.
+Doig would go on to become linked with Scotch whisky distilleries in a manner unseen before or since…

-Charles Doig was born on a farm in Angus in 1855 and learned the trade of an architect at a local firm when he left school aged 15.
-In 1882 he moved to Elgin to work for a Land Surveyor and this placed him in a prime position to capitalise on a boom in the Speyside whisky industry.
-By 1890 he had set up his own practice, specialising in building distilleries.
-However Doig didn’t just design the structure, he also designed the equipment therein, Pot Stills included.
+Charles Doig was born on a farm in Angus in 1855 and studied the trade of an architect after leaving school aged 15.
+In 1882, he moved to Elgin to work for a Land Surveyor and this placed him in the eye of the storm when it came to the rapidly expanding whisky boom.
+By 1890, he had established his own practice which specialised in building distilleries.
+Doig didn’t just design the structure, however, he often designed the equipment therein, Pot Stills included.

 By 1899, Tamdhu was in the hands of Highland Distillers (who would later become Edrington).
-The spirit was made exclusively for blending purposes and the distillery was eventually mothballed in 2010.
-Thus it remained until Ian Macleod of Glengoyne bought it in 2013 and began releasing a single malt.
-So far, 10 year old and ‘Batch Strength’ expressions have made it to market.
+Its spirit was made predominantly for blending purposes and the distillery was eventually mothballed in 2010.
+It remained in that state until Ian Macleod Distillers of Glengoyne bought it in 2013 and began releasing a single malt.
+So far, the range has consisted of 10 year old and ‘Batch Strength’ expressions.

 The expression I’ll be reviewing doesn’t come from the distillery, however.
 This cask found its way to the warehouses of independent bottler, Wm.
 Cadenhead.
 It’s 22 years old with some of that time spent slumbering in a Port Cask.